 Although it only takes you a few minutes to eat a meal, it takes your body hours to completely digest the food.

 It may seem like a no-brainer until you’re prepping soup and realizing none of your caps are totally secure!
 Been there.
 “But container packages are so expensive!”
 Been there, too.
 But look at those quality storage containers as an investment to last a good few years.
 Take the time now to ensure you’ve got a good variety of sizes and shapes and, of course, matching lids!

 An apple a day does keep the doctor away.
 Apples can reduce levels of bad cholesterol to keep your heart healthy.

 Create a Meal Prep Calendar

-Need more family meal prep tips?
+Need more family tips?
 Subscribe to City Girl Gone Mom on YouTube!

 Eating healthy now could protect your brain later.
 Diets high in vitamin E, vitamin C, flavonoids, vitamin B12 and fats found in fish have been linked to lower risk of dementia or cognitive impairments like Alzheimer’s disease.

 Make the Most of Your Ingredients